Standard in development – Aligned Standard

 The process of harmonisation is necessary in order to improve consistency and efficiency of our standards.
-It aims to deliver a higher level of consistency across the current standards, provide greater clarity to farmers, auditors and other external stakeholders, and will allow us to expand our reach and impact in a more effective and efficient manner.
+It aims to deliver a higher level of homogeneity and rationalisation across the current standards, provide greater clarity to farmers, auditors and to other external stakeholders.
+This alignment will allow the ASC to expand its reach and impact in a more effective and efficient manner.

 Contact person: Michiel Fransen

-A key has been provided that shows how the principles and indicators from each of the 7 current ASC species specific standards have been harmonised into the Core Standard.
-The purpose of grouping these indicators is to rationalise and simplify the standards making them common wherever possible.
-This of course means that some detail is lost when multiple indicators across multiple standards is merged into one Core indicator.
-And although detail in the description may be lost the rigour of the standard, its intent and the requirement level is not changed at all at this stage.
-All the requirements, applicability, methods remain the same for the species and these will be discussed during consultation Phase 2.
+A key has been provided to show how the principles and indicators/requirements from each of the seven ASC species-specific standards have been harmonised into the proposed Core Standard.
+The purpose of grouping these indicators is to rationalise, homogenise and simplify the various standards making them common wherever possible.
+This means that some detail is sometimes lost when multiple indicators across multiple standards are merged into one Core indicator.
+And although some descriptive detail may seem to affect the rigour of the standard, the latter’s intent and the requirement levels are not changed at all at this stage.
+All the requirements, applicability, methods remain the same for the various species and these will be discussed during Phase 2..